MaurizioB/jack_switch/README.md

 jack_switch can be used for both stereo and mono audio interfaces, has a tray icon enabled by default (that can be disabled via command line) and supports a simple global keyboard shortcut interface.
+Once activated it shows the available outputs, that can be also enabled or disabled using numbers on your keyboard.
+Use "x" to toggle the exclusive mode.
 If the keyboard shortcut interface is enabled (by using *-k* switch) the default behaviour uses \<Win\>channel, where *\<Win\>* is the "Windows" key and *channel* is the channel number, starting from 1.
 You can use alternate